Curated by Alyssa Fearon, Director/Curator and Tomas Jonsson, Curator of Moving Image and Performance.

 Showcasing recent process-based works on paper, textile and 360º animation, Otipemisiwak* celebrates the lives and material cultures of three women: the artist’s great-grandmother, Eléanore; her grandmother, Clémence; and her mother, Anita.
 Works feature a digital-beading technique the artist invented called ‘Berries to Beads.’
 The technique mirrors spectacular traditional Métis beading; it is both a meticulous and technically demanding practice and art form.

-Daphne Boyer is a Canadian visual artist and plant scientist.
+Daphne Boyer is a renowned visual artist and plant scientist, born and raised in Saskatchewan, and now living in Victoria.
 Her iterative practice combines plant material, high-resolution digital tools and women’s traditional handwork to create art that celebrates her family’s Métis heritage and honours plants as the basis of life on earth.

 *People who live by their own rules.